Barry Goldwater: Relatives

 Goldwater's son Barry Goldwater Jr. served as a Congressman from California from 1969 to 1983.
 He was the first Congressman to serve while having a father in the Senate.
 Goldwater's uncle Morris Goldwater served in the Arizona territorial and state legislatures and as mayor of Prescott, Arizona.
-Goldwater's nephew Don Goldwater sought the Arizona Republican Party nomination for Governor of Arizona in 2006, but he was defeated by Len Munsil.
+Goldwater's nephew Don Goldwater sought the Republican nomination for governor of Arizona in 2006, but he was defeated by Len Munsil.